SpongeEngine/LMStudioSharp/README.md

 using SpongeEngine.LMStudioSharp.Models.Chat;

 // Configure the client
-var options = new LmStudioClientOptions
+var options = new LMStudioClientOptions
 {
     HttpClient = new HttpClient
     {